asalih/soba/README.md

 ﻿# SoBa

-Clients and servers connects to the balancer.
-It passes data coming from clients to the server in order.
+It passes data coming from clients to the server in order without any logic.

 Executing "test.bat" starts;
   - a balancer
   - 3 servers
   - 12 clients

-*reaching a socket balancer*
+*reaching a load balancer*